-Experience: Five (5) years of supervisory experience; Two (2) years of service and experience at the level of Sergeant.
-Successful completion of the Supervisor Training Course as required by M.P.C.T.C., within one year attaining this rank.
+Experience: Ten (10) years of experience; Two (2) years of service and experience at the level of Sergeant.
+Successful completion of the Supervisor Training Course as required by M.P.C.T.C., within one year of attaining this rank.